Do bunion splints work to remove or heal bunions?

 - In my experience as a Doctor of Podiatric Medicine (DPM), I have never seen a bunion splint heal or get rid of a bunion.

 I’m sure we have all seen those advertisements for bunion splints on Facebook, QVC, Amazon and other outlets.
-There are toe spacers, and silicone sleeves and even adjustable braces that can be used to help splint your bunion into a better correction – but do they really work?
+There are toe spacers, silicone sleeves and even adjustable braces that can be used to help splint your bunion into a better correction – but do they really work?

 Temporary Effects of Bunion Splints

 - Space your toes out while in use

 - Possibly provide slight relief while in use

 I have not seen any long term research articles proving that these work, but can they help?
 Well, when wearing the bunion splint your toe looks good, but why doesn’t it stay that way?
 Imagine those “yoga toes” or even those little heart toe spacers they put between your toes after getting them painted at a pedicurist.
 They space your toes out, they can even make them feel good for a little while, but do your toes stay that way after you remove them – no. Certain devices can help stretch tendons and ligaments out, can even help break apart scar tissue and help with a range of motion post-operatively, but I have never seen long-term correction from these devices.

 - Maintain correction while tendons, ligaments and bone are healing

 - Help stretch tendons and ligaments

 - Help break apart scar tissue